5 Important Digital Marketing Channels & When to Use Them

 1. Negative Feedback is Publicly Displayed

-If someone had a poor experience with your product or service, they might very well turn to your social media page to write a bad review, or perhaps share it on their own social media page.
+If someone has a poor experience with your product or service, they might very well turn to your social media page to write a bad review, or perhaps do so on their own social media page.
 Since content can be spread rapidly on social media, this might have a severe negative impact on your business.

 2. Social Media Strategies Require Expertise

 Coming up with social media strategies and a content calendar may be overwhelming, as is finding the time to post content, monitor responses and measure the effectiveness of your content and ads on social media platforms.
 This might mean having to hire a social media manager or an agency to handle this aspect of your business.

 To see a positive Return of Investment (ROI) on your social media strategies, it’ll take time.
 Efforts need to be sustained over a period of time to determine the effectiveness of a campaign — patience is key.

 Cancel culture is more rampant today than it has ever been.
 While there are many positive impacts that come about because of it, as a business, you should be acutely aware of the content you put online, as well as how you respond to your audience.